-As at 31 December 2021, 45.54 % of VBW's available risk covering potentials in the economic perspective were utilised.
+As at 31 December 2022, 41.8 % of VBW's available risk covering potentials in the economic perspective were utilised.

-The capital situation was stable throughout 2021.
-The rating agency Fitch has given a rating of BBB to both Volksbank Wien and the Association of Volksbanks.
-Fitch rates the outlook for the rating as positive in each case.
+The capital situation was stable throughout 2022.
+The rating agency Fitch has upgraded the rating of VBW and of the Association of Volksbanks from BBB to BBB+.
+The rating outlook is now considered stable by Fitch.

-6.2 Own funds requirement
+6.1 Own funds requirement

-CRR Art 438 (d), (e), (h), EU OV1 This quantitative information is disclosed in tabular form in the document "Offenlegung\KI Gruppe\2021-12-31.xlsx".
+CRR Art 438 (d), (e), (h), EU OV1 This quantitative information is disclosed in tabular form in the document "Offenlegung_KI Gruppe_2022-12-31.xlsx".

-6.3 Participations of insurance undertakings that were not deducted
+6.2 Participations of insurance undertakings that were not deducted